MirianaDrago/lodgify_QA_challenge/README.md

 npm install
 ```

-### Create a Cypress.env.json where to store credentials
+### Create a Cypress.env.json where to store credentials under lodgify_QA_challenge/

+This is used to store credentials, please create this under lodgify_QA_challenge/.
-I am supplying the email & password as I have used a temporary mail for testing
+I am supplying the email & password as I have used a temporary mail for testing:

 ```
 {